ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 // it maintains insertion order, one application is LRU cache var lhm = new LinkedHashMap<String, String>();

+// Collections.synchronizedMap - thread-safe and consistent, gaurantees serial access b/c lock at whole object level
+// will throw ConcurrentModificationException if one thread tries to modify it while another is iterating over it Map<String, Integer> m = new HashMap<String, Integer>();
+m.put("3", 1);
+Map<String, String> synmap = Collections.synchronizedMap(m);

-// ConcurrentHashMap - allows many threads to access Map at same time, each thread accesses different segment of Map Map<String,String> concurrentMap = new ConcurrentHashMap<>();
+// ConcurrentHashMap - allows many threads to access Map at same time, uses bucket level lock, each thread accesses diff segment of Map
+Map<String,String> concurrentMap = new ConcurrentHashMap<>();
 ```
 ### STACKS